Scholarships and Awards

 Jens.Ehn@umanitoba.ca

-Research interests include the use of field observations, remote sensing and modelling to understand: Light propagation and light-matter interactions in Arctic estuarine, marine and sea ice environments; processes and feedbacks controlling air-ice-ocean interactions, sea ice formation and melting; seasonal evolution, trends and variability of sea ice covered environments; freshwater-marine interactions in Arctic and sub-arctic coastal and shelf waters.
+Research interests include the use of field observations, remote sensing and modelling to understand: Light propagation and light-matter interactions in Arctic estuarine, marine and sea ice environments; processes and feedback controlling air-ice-ocean interactions, sea ice formation and melting; seasonal evolution, trends and variability of sea ice covered environments; freshwater-marine interactions in Arctic and sub-arctic coastal and shelf waters.

 Dr. John Hanesiak